Physical abuse of a child: intentionally causing great bodily harm defense lawyers

 Finally, is a witness lying?
 Certainly children lie.
 And unfortunately, some children do it a lot.
 In child abuse and sexual assault cases, we frequently encounter an especially dangerous version of lying.
 If I tell the police that my step dad, grandpa, or step brother did something bad to me, he’s going to disappear.
 If the child was previously abused, sometimes this is the case.
 The fact that the child does not like you could be enough for him or her to craft some sort of lie about you.

-Finally, contact Meyer Van Severen, S.C. for the best criminal defense
+Finally, contact Van Severen Law Office for the best criminal defense

 The charges you face are certainly incredibly serious.
 While some offenses are mitigated, physical abuse of a child: intentionally causing great bodily harm is not.
 This charge is the third most serious criminal offense in Wisconsin.